jackreimers/Blog/static/data/posts-blog/six-interesting-svelte-features.md

 title: Six Interesting Svelte Features
 description: A list of six interesting SvelteKit features that I found useful whilst learning the framework.
 slug: six-interesting-svelte-features
+imageHref: /images/posts/svelte.png
+imageAlt: The SvelteKit logo.
 ---

-Having only recently started using SvelteKit I was impressed with how easy it was to get started and suprised by how much I enjoyed using it.
+Having only recently started using SvelteKit I was impressed with how easy it was to get started and surprised by how much I enjoyed using it.
 Here are six of the features that I found particularly useful whilst I was learning the framework.